 Concurrently, Paralympic games are upcoming.
 As Olympic games, Paralympics will take place in Tokio due to the tradition to organize Paralympics in the same place than Olympic games, being the major international multi-sport event for athletes with disabilities governed by the International Paralympic Committee.

 According to the Committee, those games are scheduled to be held in Tokyo, Japan between 24 August and 5 September 2021.
-So, after enjoying the best of Olympic games, you can enjoy Paralympics as well!
+So, after enjoying the best of online roulette india Olympic games, you can enjoy Paralympics as well!

 Curiosities about Paralympics and Olympic games